Home » Bee Farm Blog » Beekeeping » Managing Beehives » How to Test for Varroa Mites

 Release the sugar-coated bees.
 (Warning – they will be alive but they may not be happy!)

-Determine the Level of Varroa Mite Infestation
+Determine the Varroa Mite Count

+In both of these methods, we are dislodging mites from adult bees and counting them.
 How many varroa mites is too many?
 To determine infestation percentage: Divide the number of mites by the number of bees.

 If you find 12 mites: 12 divided by 300 = 4% infestation.
 Most resources consider numbers over 3% to be a high mite level.
 I am unhappy with anything over 2%.